DMZ (Demilitarised Zone) and Vinh Moc

 It was bombed into a desolate wasteland, riddled with land mines and surrounded by barbed wire during the war.
 The area surrounding the DMZ and the land in between was the worst affected, and the amount of explosives, napalm and chemicals used, including Agent Orange, has left the once heavily forested land with stunted growth and infertile soil.
 Historical sites and landmarks include the Hien Luong Bridge spanning the river, entry to the Ho Chi Minh Trail that bypassed the border, the American firebase at Con Thien, U.S Marine base at Khe San, and the Truong Son War Martyr Cemetery dedicated to the thousands who died on the Ho Chi Minh Trail.
 A guided tour is strongly recommended as there are no signs and the area still contains unexploded landmines.

-Vinh Moc is known for the extraordinary complex of tunnels constructed by the villagers as an underground village in which to shelter from the American bombardments.
+Vinh Moc is known for the extraordinary complex of tunnels constructed by the villagers as an underground village in which to shelter from American bombardments.
 Faced with the total destruction of their village in 1965, they dug an underground network consisting of three layers starting at a depth of 33ft (10m) with room for 300 people, including wells, a school, clinics, storerooms, observation posts, ventilation shafts and a maternity room where 17 babies were delivered during the war.
 A section has been restored and is open to visitors and there is a small museum at the entrance.
+To fully appreciate the history of the site, its best to hire a guide.

 Address: Vinh Thach, Vinh Linh, Quang Tri